OliPelz/centos-beowulf-cluster-setup/BASIC_CLUSTER.md

+In this document we will install all the basic clustering software to work with.
+We will use pbs torque for our queuing system.

+First we want to explain the definition what PBS is.

 * a pbs system consists of the following parts server (resource manager), scheduler, mom resource manager - manages all available resources e.g. CPU scheduler - gets information about free resources from the resource manager and manages the queue mom - The function of mom is to place jobs into execution as directed by the server

-* Prequesites: execute all steps in SCRIPTS.md
+* Prequesites for this script: execute all steps in SCRIPTS.md

 We are beginning by logging in to the headnode.
-This machine will be used to install and configure all nodes of the cluster.
+This machine will be used to install and configure all other nodes of the cluster.

-when logging in head node with a fresh ssh session execute:
+when logging in head node with a fresh ssh session execute the following script to reaccess all our environment variables and installation system:
 ```bash
 source /opt/beowolf-scripts/beo_env.sh
 ```